cgmoganedi/sync_dropbox_folder/README.md

 3. Install the required packages:
     `pip install -r requirements.txt` or manually like so: `pip install dropbox python-dotenv pytest pytest-cov pytest-html`

-4. Create a `.env` file in the project root and add your Dropbox access token :
+4. Create a `.env` file in the project root and add your Dropbox access token:
-    `cp .env.default .env`
+    `cp .env.example .env`
     and add in it:
     DROPBOX_ACCESS_TOKEN=<your_access_token_here>
     DROPBOX_ACCESS_TOKEN_TEST=<your_testing_access_token_here>